Tarzan and the Lost Empire: Plot

 Tarzan reaches Castra Sanguinarius, the city being ruled by Sublatus Imperator.
 Trying to get information about von Harben, Tarzan makes an enemy of the Emperor and his son Fastus.
 Protecting Dilecta, the daughter of Dion Splendidus, from Fastus he makes a friend out of Maximus Praeclarus, the young patrician officer who brought him to Castra Sanguinarius.
 Maximus hides him in his house.

 Betrayed by a servant, Tarzan and Maximus Praeclarus are captured and chained in the dungeons beneath the Colosseum of Castra Sanguinarius.
 Here he meets Cassius Hasta, the nephew of Validus Augustus.
 They fight as gladiators against man and beast and win in the end.
 Still the emperor does not grant them their freedom.
 With help of Appius Applosus, a friend of Maximus they escape and lead a revolution against Sublatus with help of the slaves from the nearby villages and the Waziri, brought by Nkima.
 Once Sublatus is defeated, Tarzan installs Dion Splendidus as Emperor and leaves for Castrum Mare to find Erich and support Cassius Hasta in ascending to the Throne.

-In the meantime Erich von Harben and Mallius Lepus were taken prisoners due to the intrigues of Fulvus Fupus.
+In the meantime Erich von Harben and Mallius Lepus were taken prisoners due to the intrigues of Fulvus Fupus, with no idea of Gabula's whereabouts.
 They were brought to the arena as participants to the games.
-Just before the games start, Gabula, a companion black slave of Erich slays Sublatus in his imperial loge and in the confusion Erich and Mallius escape and take refuge in a deserted house near the Colosseum.
+Just before the games start, Gabula suddenly appears and slays Sublatus in his imperial loge, and in the confusion Erich and Mallius escape and take refuge in a deserted house near the Colosseum.
 Favonia, abducted by few thieves is brought by chance to the same location where Erich and Mallius free her.

 Cassius Hasta returns to Castrum Mare together with Tarzan and the Waziri and encounters no resistance, since without Sublatus, Cassius is the rightful ruler.
 Tarzan finishes this quest by meeting Erich von Harben.

 This novel is notable for the introduction of Nkima, who serves as Tarzan's monkey companion in it and a number of later Tarzan stories.
 It also reintroduces Muviro, first seen in Tarzan and the Golden Lion, as sub-chief of Tarzan's Waziri warriors.